rubum/flex_web_framework/README.md

 ## Introduction

 Flex is a lightweight and flexible web framework for Elixir, designed to make web development a breeze.
-Inspired by the simplicity of Sinatra and powered by the robustness of Elixir, Flex provides developers with an intuitive API for building scalable web applications quickly and efficiently.
+Inspired by the simplicity of Flex and powered by the robustness of Elixir, Flex provides developers with an intuitive API for building scalable web applications quickly and efficiently.

 ## Features